 The Directions

-- Prepare the filling: Brown the sausage in a large skillet.
-Add the vegetables, apple, salt, and spices.
-Stir until the vegetables are tender and the sausage is cooked through.
+- Add the Next Few Ingredients.
+Stir in the vegetables, apple, salt, and spices.
+Cook until the vegetables are tender and the sausage is cooked through.

-- Scoop out the squash flesh, leaving about 1/4-inch on all sides to act as a “wall”.
+- Finish the Filling.
+Scoop out the squash flesh, leaving about 1/4-inch on all sides to act as a “wall”.
 Add the removed squash to the sausage mixture.
 Stir in the herbs and cheese.

 - To Store.
 Place in an airtight storage container in the refrigerator for up to 3 days.